 They also run stress tests to check you could still afford your mortgage if interest rates went up or your circumstances changed, like if you lost your job.

-Use a mortgage affordability calculator to check how much lenders are likely to offer.
+Use our mortgage affordability calculator to check how much lenders are likely to offer.

 Add up the following to work out your monthly income: